Indian GP Qualifying: Vettel too good, but Mercedes emerge as challengers

 The scene is set for what looks like another Vettel and Red Bull walk in the park.
 Although the German needs only to finish fifth to claim his fourth consecutive Formula 1 World Championship title, you can count on him going for all 25 points on offer for the win, and to do it in style.
-After all he has never been beaten in India… (Apex)
+After all he has never been beaten in India… (GP247)

 Subbed by AJN.

 Indian Grand Prix, Qualifying – Saturday, 26 October 2013

 |13||15||Adrian Sutil||Force India-Mercedes||1:26.164||1:25.740||16|